Vic Mackey: Relationship with Shane

 Vic and Ronnie ultimately decide that the time had come for Shane to pay with his life for murdering Lem.
 They arrange for him to be assassinated by a Mexican drug cartel.
 At the last second, Vic tries to call off the hit on Shane, but was unable to reach Shane on his cell phone.
 Through sheer luck, Shane survives.
-Shane decides to retaliate by blackmailing a small-time pimp into murdering Ronnie in his apartment, while preparing to murder Vic at Vic's apartment himself.
+Vic later expresses regret over this incident.
+In a conversation with Ronnie, Vic reminds himself that he and Shane go back a very long time and that Shane used to be different.
+He surmises that Shane's change for the worse is a result of Vic's own influence on him, and resolves to help Shane instead of killing him.
+Shane, unaware of Vic's feelings, decides to retaliate by blackmailing a small-time pimp into murdering Ronnie in his apartment, while preparing to murder Vic at Vic's apartment himself.
 The attempt on Ronnie's life is botched, as well as Vic's when Ronnie alerts him about what happened.
 The pimp is later apprehended, and reveals the truth, forcing Shane to flee and go on the run with his pregnant wife and son.
 Shane tries to force Vic to provide him with enough money to escape and information to keep the LAPD away until that can happen, but a series of mistakes by Shane leads to his decision to turn Vic in and accept his likely life sentence in prison, as long as he can get immunity for Mara on the way.
 When Vic intercepts a confession letter that Shane sent to the precinct that outlined all of his crimes, he uses it to get an immunity deal of his own with ICE, that will cover both him and Ronnie.
 Vic later goes for and gets the deal for himself when he believes he has to betray Ronnie in order to save his wife from being arrested and sent to jail (not realizing that his wife was part of a setup to try and get Vic arrested and jailed without Shane's input).